MahadevVasista/Mycode/ODSC-Conference-Syllabus.md

  * Learning objectives
 1. Bot Framework Overview
   1. What a bot is and is not
-  1. What types of bots people are making
   * The major components of the Bot Framework
-  * What types of bot data there are
-  * Getting the best user experience through thoughtful design
-  4. Deploying and working with channels
+  * Deploying and working with channels
+  * Your arsenal or toolbox
 2. Cognitive services overview
   1. What are Cognitive APIs
   * Models behind Cognitive APIs